OPRA's New Submission Deadline Policy - Effective October 8, 2018

 Compliance with this policy assumes that all submitted Components are final and complete except for changes requested by Grants and Contracts staff.
 Applications that fail to meet these requirements will require written permission from the Executive Dean or designee for the proposal to be reviewed and submitted by OPRA.

-To request an exception, the PI shall send an email to Executive Dean, Pam Norris, copying the Associate Dean of Research, Susan Barker, his/her department chair and OPRA (email@example.com).
+To request an exception, the PI shall send an email to the Director of Engineering Research Administration, Stephen Cornelison, copying the Associate Dean for Research, Fred Epstein, his/her department chair and OPRA (email@example.com).
 The Subject Line shall read: “URGENT: Late Proposal Exception Needed.”
 In the body of the email, please provide a detailed justification for the request for an exception along with a brief description of the proposal (title, sponsor, amount requested, importance, list of participants).
 Generally, exceptions will be granted for extraordinary circumstances, such as illness or family emergencies.